ILIAS-eLearning/ILIAS/docs/configuration/install.md

 1. **ILIAS Cron Job**
 A cron job can be automatically executed to perform recurring tasks, such as sending notifications or deleting inactive user accounts.
-For details on how to configure the automatic execution of cron jobs, see [Cron Job Configuration](#cron-job-configuration).
+For details on how to configure the automatic execution of cron jobs, see [Configure Cron Jobs](#configure-cron-jobs).
 2. **ILIAS Java RPC server**
 It is used for certain optional functions such as Lucene Search or generating PDF Certificates.
 See [Lucene RPC-Server](../../components/ILIAS/WebServices/RPC/lib/README.md) for details